serializingme/website-content/content/post/2015-06-02-reversing-arubaos-firmware.md

 <!--more-->

-{{< alert class="info" >}}This article was authorized by Aruba Networks and is based in the work done in the scope of Aruba's Bugcrowd bug bounty.
+{{< alert >}}This article was authorized by Aruba Networks and is based in the work done in the scope of Aruba's Bugcrowd bug bounty.
 There is not enough praise that can be given to Aruba Networks for their open approach to security researchers work.{{< /alert >}}

 One of the best tools to start the reversing process is `binwalk`.